The Google Call Filter arrives in Italy: how it works and how to activate it-breakinglatest.news-Breaking Latest News

-It was one of the features of the Pixel that Europeans envied the most, that of being able to handle incoming calls virtually alone, like a virtual secretary capable of preventing annoyances from reaching us.
+It was one of the characteristics of the Pixel that the Italians envied the most, that of being able handle incoming calls virtually alone, like a virtual secretary capable of preventing annoyances from reaching us.
 It was a feature that we envied but that we no longer envy, because now this possibility exists also in our country.

 As confirmed by the company, the Call filter can also be activated in Italy starting from the end of October, according to Google “on all Pixel phones and some Android phones”: as always, the roll-out phase will be predictably long, so the option may not necessarily be immediately visible to everyone and everywhere (we noticed it on day 24).